A Systematic Survey on Deep Generative Models for Graph Generation: Introduction

 \section{Introduction}

-Graphs are ubiquitous in the real world, representing objects and their relationships such as social networks, citation networks, biology networks, traffic networks, etc. Graphs are also known to have complicated structures that contain rich underlying values ~\cite{barabasi2016network}.
-Tremendous effort has been made in this area, resulting in a rich literature of related papers and methods to deal with various kinds of graph problems, which can be categorized into two types: 1) predicting and analyzing patterns on given graphs.
+} \IEEEPARstart{G}{raphs} are ubiquitous in the real world, representing objects and their relationships such as social networks, citation networks, biology networks, traffic networks, etc. Graphs are also known to have complicated structures that contain rich underlying values ~\cite{barabasi2016network}.
+Tremendous efforts have been made in this area, resulting in a rich literature of related papers and methods to deal with various kinds of graph problems.
+These works can be categorized into two types: 1) predicting and analyzing patterns on given graphs.
 2) learning the distributions of given graphs and generating more novel graphs.
-The first type covers many research areas including node classification, graph classification, link prediction, and community detection.
+The first type covers many research areas including node classification, graph classification, and link prediction.
 Over the past few decades, a significant amount of work has been done in this domain.
-More recently, representation learning methods, such as deep neural networks for graphs, have also been applied to this aspect.
 In contrast to the first type, the second type is related to graph generation problem, which is the focus of this paper.